-Each vase usually needs between 27 and 30 feathers to fill it out.
+Each vase needs between 27 and 30 feathers to fill it out.

 However, there is a little leeway.
 If you want it to look fuller, add a few more feathers.
-If you want to save a little money, take a few out.
+If you want to save a little money, use a few less.